wblumberg/SHARPpy/README.md

 =======================================================================
 ### Installing SHARPpy

-SHARPpy can be installed on _Windows_, _Mac OS X_, and _Linux_, as all these platforms can use the Anaconda Python Distribution.
+SHARPpy can be installed on _Windows_, _Mac OS X_, and _Linux_, as all these platforms can run Python programs.
 SHARPpy may run on other operating systems, but this has not been tested by the developers.
+Chances are if it can run Python, it can run SHARPpy.
 Running SHARPpy requires a.) the Python interpreter and b.) additional Python libraries.
-Although there are multiple ways to meet these requirements, we recommend you install the _Python 2.7_ cross-platform Anaconda Python Distribution.
-SHARPpy is primarily tested with the Anaconda Python Distribution from Continuum Analytics.
+Although there are multiple ways to meet these requirements, we recommend you install the _Python 2.7_ Anaconda Python Distribution from Continuum Analytics.
+SHARPpy is primarily tested using this distribution.

-Anaconda can be downloaded here: https://store.continuum.io/cshop/anaconda/
+The Anaconda Python Distribution can be downloaded here: https://store.continuum.io/cshop/anaconda/

 Additional ways to meet these requirements may include the Enthought Python Distribution, MacPorts, or Brew, but as of this moment we cannot provide support for these methods.